1688168/Codes/Patterns.md

 - [828] H: count distinct chars in subarray (duplicates are ignored)
 - [1498] M:
   - Sub-Sequence: Sortable -> only care about max/min, order doesn't matter
+  - when dealing with max-min relationship
+  a. ii is min, find max (two pointers) -> O(N)
+  b. ii is max. min is all from the right
 - [2262] H: count unique chars in subarray (duplicates counted as 1)
 - [2281] H: Sum of Total Strength of Wizards
   - Strength: min(in subarray) \* sum(subarray)